JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 The Navigation library uses the following concepts to map navigation use cases to:

-* _Navigation graph_.
-Describes all possible destinations within the app and connections between them.
+* A _navigation graph_ describes all possible destinations within the app and connections between them.
   Navigation graphs can be nested to accommodate subflows in your app.
-* _Destination._ A node in the navigation graph that can be navigated to.
+* A _destination_ is a node in the navigation graph that can be navigated to.
     This can be a composable, a nested navigation graph, or a dialog.
     When the user navigates to the destination, the app displays its content.
-* _Route_.
-Identifies a destination and defines arguments required to navigate to it.
+* A _route_ identifies a destination and defines arguments required to navigate to it but does nothing to describe the UI.
-    Routes are separate from destinations to allow you to keep each piece of UI implementation independent of the overall app structure.
+    This way, data is are separate from representation, which allows you to keep each piece of UI implementation independent of the overall app structure.
     This makes it easier, for example, to test and rearrange composables in your project.

 Keeping these concepts in mind, the Navigation library implements basic rules to guide your navigation architecture: